Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: A unified EOS model up to pQCD densities

 The right panels of Fig.~\ref{fig:astro_pqcd_posterior_gp2} show individual EOS draws colored by their posterior weight.
 The speed-of-sound plot shows that many draws reach the causal limit of $\csq=1$, but cannot sustain such a large speed of sound across densities as they would then overshoot the pQCD pressure.
 In fact, every EOS in the unified GP posterior has a maximum speed of sound squared greater than $1/3$.
 This is in agreement, but statistically stronger, than previous results indicating that the conformal limit of $1/3$ is indeed violated in NSs~\cite{Bedaque:2014sqa, Alsing:2017bbc, Tews:2018kmu, McLerran:2018hbz, Reed:2019ezm, Legred:2021hdx}.
 After reaching its maximum, the speed of sound sharply drops around $\sim \nTOV$, with an upper limit of $\sim 0.4$ for $\csq$ at 90\% credibility for densities beyond $10\,\nsat$.
 This drop in the speed of sound at TOV densities is one of the key features of the unified GP, and is discussed further below alongside Fig.~\ref{fig:tov_corner}.

 We continue exploring the impact of how pQCD constraints are incorporated in Fig.~\ref{fig:p_eps_M_tov_gp2} with the pressure and energy density at $\nTOV$, and the TOV mass.
-As in Fig.~\ref{fig:astro_pqcd_posterior_gp2}, we compare posteriors from the unified GP against posteriors from the low-density GP when applying pQCD via the likelihood; here we use the ``modeled'' likelihood for both the pQCD-only (gray dashed contour) and astro + pQCD (re dashed contour) posteriors.
-As with Fig.~\ref{fig:astro_pqcd_posterior_gp2}, the unified GP results in an overall slight broadening of the posteriors.
-In particular, for the pressure at $\nTOV$ we now have $p(\nTOV) = 0.34^{+0.21}_{-0.16}\,\mathrm{GeV/fm}^3$ for the unified GP with astrophysical constraints, as compared to $0.29^{+0.24}_{-0.14}\,\mathrm{GeV/fm}^3$ for the low-density GP with pQCD and astrophysical constraints applied.
-This broadening is also apparent in the $\MTOV$ posterior, where for the unified GP we have $\MTOV = 2.24^{+0.31}_{-0.17}\,\mathrm{M}_\odot$, as opposed to $\MTOV = 2.17^{+0.23}_{-0.13}\,\mathrm{M}_\odot$ for the low-density GP with pQCD and astrophysical constraints applied.
+As in Fig.~\ref{fig:astro_pqcd_posterior_gp2}, we compare posteriors from the unified GP against posteriors from the low-density GP when applying pQCD via the likelihood; here we use the ``modeled'' likelihood for both the pQCD-only (gray dashed contour) and astro + pQCD (red dotted contour) posteriors.
+For the pressure at $\nTOV$, we see that some of the highest values are now ruled out by the unified GP; this results in a slightly stronger constraint of $p(\nTOV) = 0.34^{+0.21}_{-0.16}\,\mathrm{GeV/fm}^3$ for the unified GP with astrophysical constraints, as compared to $0.36^{+0.33}_{-0.19}\,\mathrm{GeV/fm}^3$ for the low-density GP with pQCD and astrophysical constraints applied.
+This is likely due to the aforementioned stiffening seen at the termination density whenever the pQCD constraints are applied via a likelihood; in the left-hand panels of Fig.~\ref{fig:astro_pqcd_posterior_gp2} we see this stiffening as a rise in the pressure and speed of sound squared around $\nTOV$ for the low-density GP with astrophysical constraints and pQCD applied (red dotted), but this is not seen in the unified GP (solid blue) since the pQCD constraints become part of the prior, so there is no termination density and so no artifacts.
+Despite the stronger pressure constraint, we actually see a slight broadening in the $\MTOV$ posterior, where for the unified GP we have $\MTOV = 2.24^{+0.31}_{-0.17}\,\mathrm{M}_\odot$, as opposed to $\MTOV = 2.19^{+0.29}_{-0.15}\,\mathrm{M}_\odot$ for the low-density GP with pQCD and astrophysical constraints applied.
 These differences express the quantitative impact of various modeling choices in applying the pQCD constraints.